 shall have at least one ARO successfully appointed (and therefore one SRO).

-The DCC shall not be required to repeat processes in relation to an individual for the purposes of verifying their identity for the purposes of becoming an SRO and/or ARO in respect of SMKI Services or SMKI Repository Services, where the required verification processes have already been carried out for the purposes of identifying them as being a DCCKI SRO and/or DCCKI ARO respectively.
+The DCC shall not be required to repeat processes in relation to an individual for the purposes of verifying their identity for the purposes of becoming an SRO and/or ARO in respect of SMKI Services or the SMKI Repository Service, where the required verification processes have already been carried out for the purposes of identifying them as being a DCCKI SRO and/or DCCKI ARO respectively.

 The DCC and any Party or RDP may agree that any action taken by either of them prior to the date of the designation of this SMKI RAPP shall, if the equivalent action taken after that date would have satisfied a requirement of this SMKI RAPP for the purposes of appointing an ARO or SRO or the Party or RDP becoming an Authorised Subscriber, be treated as if it had taken place after that date.